Raggastan/ESP8266/Knowledge/Course.md

 I issued a error code 1 when uploading : I am on linux, I had to run `sudo chmod a+rw /dev/ttyUSB0` with `ttyUSB0` being the USB port where the board is plugged in.

+When you see an error stating a function is already define (most probably `setup()` or `loop()`), check wether there is an already existing file in the directory with a function called the same.

 ## Language

 Don't you dare forgetting the semicolon again.